TrafeX/clipboard/README.md

 # Clipboard.ninja

-Online realtime clipboard for exchanging text between everything with a browser.
+Online realtime clipboard for exchanging text between computers and mobile devices.

-## Todo

-* Add help (step 1.. step 2..) and 'how does it work' page.
-* Add timestamps to send/received messages
-* Add timestamp to console.log output
-* Add support for newlines

 ## Nice to have